Important Documents for Honours Students

 Honours thesis: Singing at Summer Camp: Developmental implications

-Singing as a benefit for pulmonory disorders: a meta-analysis of current studies
+Singing as a benefit for pulmonary disorders: a meta-analysis of current studies

 Kyle Dutton (2017- Lit review only)